2017 United States state legislative elections

 The 2017 United States state legislative elections were held on November 7, 2017.
-Three legislative chambers in two states held regularly-scheduled elections.
+Three legislative chambers in two states held regularly scheduled elections.
 These off-year elections coincided with other state and local elections, including gubernatorial elections in two states.

-Democrats additionally won control of the Washington Senate through a special election for a seat previously held by a Republican, ending Republican-led coalition control there.
+Democrats won control of the Washington Senate through a special election for a seat previously held by a Republican, ending Republican-led coalition control there.
+Meanwhile, in regularly scheduled elections, Democrats maintained control of the New Jersey legislature and narrowed Republican control of the Virginia House of Delegates.

 Summary table

-Regularly-scheduled elections were held in 3 of the 99 state legislative chambers in the United States.
-Nationwide, regularly-scheduled elections were held for 220 of the 7,383 legislative seats.
-This table only covers regularly-scheduled elections; additional special elections took place concurrently with these regularly-scheduled elections.
+Regularly scheduled elections were held in 3 of the 99 state legislative chambers in the United States.
+Nationwide, regularly scheduled elections were held for 220 of the 7,383 legislative seats.
+This table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.

 State summaries

 New Jersey

 All seats of the New Jersey General Assembly were up for election to two-year terms in coterminous two-member districts.
 The New Jersey Senate held elections for four-year terms.
 Democrats maintained majority control of both houses with expanded majorities.